-- a.
-Expand the Keyboard category of commands and double click on the Text Type command. - b.
-Click on Enter in the list of options in the yellow area of this dialog to insert <ENTER> into the Keystrokes edit field. - c.
-Click OK to save the change.
+b.
+Double click on Text Type to open the Text Type window.

+c.
+Click on Enter in the list of options in the yellow area of this window to insert <ENTER> into the Keystrokes edit field.

+d.
+Click OK to save the changes.

-Step 8 - Place the macro in a repeat loop to copy multiple lines In this example we will set the macro to copy the first 5 lines in notepad over to WordPad.
+8. Two final issues need to be addressed.
+The first is to place the macro in a loop so that it copies multiple lines.
+In this example we will set the macro to copy the first 5 lines in notepad over to WordPad.

+a.
+Highlight the first line of the macro script - Activate Window: "notepad".

+b.
+Scroll through the list of command categories and click on Repeat to expand the category.

-- a.
-Highlight the first line of the macro script Activate Window: "notepad". - Expand the Repeat category of commands and single click on the Repeat Start option - c.
-Click on the Insert Command Before Selected arrow the top green arrow of the three insert arrows to open the Repeat Options window. - d.
-Make sure the Repeat Start option is selected and enter 5 in the Number of Times to Repeat entry field. - e.
-Click OK to save the change.
+c.
+Single click on the Repeat Start option and then click on the Insert Command Before Selected arrow - the top green arrow of the three insert arrows to open the Repeat Options window.

+d.
+Make sure the Repeat Start option is selected and enter 5 in the Number of Times to Repeat entry field.

-The Repeat command is inserted as the first line of the macro.
+e.
+Click OK to save the change and insert the Repeat command as the first line of the macro.

-Step 9 - Close the repeat loop

-- a.
-Single click on the End Repeat command. - b.
-Click on the Add Command to End of Script button the bottom of the three Insert buttons to insert the End Repeat command as the last command of the macro script.
+- 9. This step closes the repeat loop. - a.
+Single click on the End Repeat command b.
+Click on the Add Command to End of Script button - the bottom of the three Insert buttons to insert an End Repeat command as the last command of the macro script.